Katharine Sharp: Library science

-Sharp served at the Armour Institute for 5 years as director of the department during which she struggled to implement a university structure onto a technical institute.
+Sharp served at the Armour Institute for 5 years as director of the department, during which she struggled to implement a university structure onto a technical institute.
 Her approach has been said to be more complementary to other library programs in the Midwest including the emerging program at the University of Wisconsin.
-It was also appealing to another school and she was eventually head-hunted by Andrew Draper, president of the University of Illinois at Urbana-Champaign.
+It was also appealing to another school, and she was eventually head-hunted by Andrew Draper, president of the University of Illinois at Urbana-Champaign.
 The offer of a dual role as University of Illinois Head Librarian and Head of the Department of the Illinois State Library School appealed to Sharp, and in 1897, she took office in both roles.

 From this formative phase of her career onward, she amassed a series of significant professional achievements, outlined in the Biography and Genealogy Master Index.
-From 1895 to 1896, she was the director of the University of Wisconsin summer school of library science; in both 1898 and 1907, she was the Vice President of the American Library Association; and from 1903–1904, she was the president of the Illinois Library Association.
+From 1895 to 1896, she was the director of the University of Wisconsin summer school of library science; in both 1898 and 1907, she was the Vice President of the American Library Association; and from 1903 to 1904, she was the president of the Illinois Library Association.
 In 1906, she received her Master of Library Science, also from the New York State Library School.

-Despite these significant later achievements, Grotzinger maintains that:

-"The establishment and development of a school for library training was the essential contribution of Katharine Sharp."
+Despite these significant later achievements, Grotzinger maintains that: "The establishment and development of a school for library training was the essential contribution of Katharine Sharp."

 It is evident that Sharp constantly pushed for more stringent standards for service; for higher admission requirements to the school, and for developing a curriculum that was more than a superficial treatment of the variety of subjects encompassed by library science.
 To this end, she was considered revolutionary, at least by some of her former colleagues at the New York State Library School, for proposing and implementing the first four-year course in library science and the conferment of a degree.
-Sharp eventually wanted the degree to be a graduate program, arguing that for admission, "A baccalaureate degree should be required", and lamenting that "...a college degree today means only four years in residence, with a passing grade.".
+Sharp eventually wanted the degree to be a graduate program, arguing that for admission, "A baccalaureate degree should be required", and lamenting that "...a college degree today means only four years in residence, with a passing grade."

 Sharp can also be credited with helping to spread library science into the Midwest, and with gaining the significant support of state bodies for library administration.
 Her drive to expand the library field is evident in her exhaustive work Illinois Libraries (1907).
 According to Grotzinger, a summation of Sharp's achievements would not be complete without also referring to her instrumentality in formulating the philosophy of the organization of libraries and library materials, and her contribution to the mobile library movement.
 Despite Sharp's high expectations and standards, she was also known for her generosity and she was not a pedant: "Her life was one of vigorous dedication to her work and an equally vigorous enjoyment in people and activities".